Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 Note: some operations (bitwise operators) only support the integer types.

-### Wave Broadcast Intrinsics
+### Wave Broadcast or Shuffle Intrinsics

-The following routines enable all active lanes in the current wave to receive the value from the specified lane, effectively broadcasting it.
-The return value from an invalid lane is undefined.
+The following routines enable all active non-helper lanes in the current wave to receive the value(s) from the specified lane(s).
+The return value from an inactive lane or helper lane is undefined.

 #### `<type> WaveReadLaneFirst( <type> expr )`

-Returns the value of expr for the active lane of the current wave with the smallest index.
-The resulting value is thus uniform across the wave.
+Returns the value of expr for the active non-helper lane of the current wave with the smallest index.
+The resulting value is thus uniform across the wave, making this effectively a broadcast operation.

+> Caution must be exercised in the presence of helper lanes,
+> since common patterns using this intrinsic
+> can produce unexpected results or undefined behavior.

 #### `<type> WaveReadLaneAt( <type> expr, uint laneIndex)`

 Returns the value of expr for the given lane index within the current wave.

+If laneIndex is uniform, this is effectively a broadcast operation, otherwise it is a shuffle operation.

+The result is undefined on a helper lane, or if the lane referred to by laneIndex is inactive or a helper lane.

 ### Wave Reduction Intrinsics

-These intrinsics compute the specified operation across all active lanes in the wave and broadcast the final result to all active lanes.
+These intrinsics compute the specified operation across all active non-helper lanes in the wave and broadcast the final result to all active non-helper lanes.
 Therefore, the final output is guaranteed uniform across the wave.

 #### `bool WaveActiveAllEqual(<type> expr )`

-Returns true if \<expr\> is the same for every active lane in the current wave (and thus uniform across it).
+Returns true if \<expr\> is the same for every active non-helper lane in the current wave (and thus uniform across it).

 #### `uint WaveActiveCountBits( bool bBit )`

-Counts the number of Boolean variables (bBit) which evaluate to true across all active lanes in the current wave, and replicates the result to all lanes in the wave.
-Providing an explicit `true` Boolean value returns the number of active lanes.
+Counts the number of Boolean variables (bBit) which evaluate to true across all active non-helper lanes in the current wave, and replicates the result to all lanes in the wave.
+Providing an explicit `true` Boolean value returns the number of active non-helper lanes.

 This can be implemented more efficiently than a full `WaveActiveSum()` via something
 like: